eduvpn/documentation/APP_FLOW.md

 This section contains a list of changes in the future that should already be contemplated, although not necessarily implemented, not all is implemented at this time in the API.

-The API will expose whether or not a user is blocked;

 It will be required for an app to store the client certificate and key in a "protected" storage on the device, e.g. a secure element or otherwise tamper